hosua/chip8/README.md

+**This is still a work in progress**

 # Issues
+Timing is broken

-Some games partially work right now.
+Some games partially work right now, but most don't.

 Some opcodes are still broken/not implemented yet.

-**This is still a work in progress**

 # How to use